zxc916684603/ecs/intl.en-US/Security/Security groups/Manage security group rules.md

         -   The rules highlighted in green only exist in the target security group.
 These rules are added to the source security group regardless of whether you select **Completely Restore** or **Partially Restore**.
         -   The rules highlighted in red do not exist in the target security group.
 If you select **Completely Restore**, these rules are deleted from the source security group.
 If you select **Partially Restore**, these rules are retained in the source security group.
     4. Click **OK**.
     After restoration, the Restore Rules dialog box is closed automatically.
-On the **Security Groups** page, locate the source security group, and then click **Add Rules** in the **Actions** column to open the Security Group Rulespage and view the updated security group rules.
+On the **Security Groups** page, locate the source security group, and then click **Add Rules** in the **Actions** column to open the Security Group Rules page and view the updated security group rules.

 ## Export security group rules {#section_o1b_syy_lgb .section}

-1. Log on to the [ECS console](https://partners-intl.aliyun.com/login-required#/ecs).
+1. Log on to the [ECS console](https://ecs.console.aliyun.com/?spm=a2c4g.11186623.2.11.bbdc2e95uqPijv#/home).
 2. In the left-side navigation pane, click Security Groups.
 3. Select the target region.
 4. On the Security Groups page, locate the target security group, and then click **Add Rules** in the **Actions** column.